mraposka/Usb-Port-Controller/README.md

 # Usb-Port-Controller
 Disable your usb ports or just disable your usb storage controller!
+(RUN AS ADMINISTRATOR)

 I made this project for my laptop.
 Your PC is not safe when you afk on public.
 Someone tried to hack my PC on Starbucks.
 I went to WC and when I came back I saw a USB plugged to my PC and my PC is trying to restart.
 I fixed my PC and started to write this project.
 I finished it now(1 year later).
 I recommend using it on laptops.